Differential cross-section measurements for neutron-induced $\alpha$ production reactions on carbon across neutron energy range of 6.2 to 76 MeV: DATA ANALYSIS

+We conducted digital signal processing analysis of detector waveforms using ROOT-based programs.
+These programs transformed signals into Gaussian distributions and applied smoothing and bandpass filtering to ascertain event amplitude and timing.
+An simulated RC-CR shaping program was incorporated to zero the baseline and shape waveforms.
+To counteract electromagnetic noise, a simulated band-pass filter code was designed to enhance the signal-to-noise ratio by eliminating noise.
+The program's two-stage filtering began with the RC-CR code for baseline shaping, followed by active second-order filters to suppress extraneous frequencies and amplify target signals.
+Moreover, precise event timing employed a constant fraction discrimination technique, recognized for its efficacy in experimental physics.

+Neutron event energies are determined with the Time-of-Flight (TOF) technique, where the $\gamma$ flash from spallation, denoted as $T_{\gamma}$, establishes the peak.
+Figure \ref{gammaflash_p} compares the TOF $\gamma$ flash distributions for the Si-PIN and LPMWPC detectors at $\theta_{L} = 24.5^{\circ}$.
+The Si-PIN TOF distribution fits a double Gaussian with a 39 ns deviation attributed to the proton pulse, and the detector's time resolution is under 10 ns, compared to the data acquisition’s sub-1 ns resolution.
+The LPMWPC distribution shows a single peak due to its lower gamma detection efficacy.
+Signals within 700 ns from Si-PIN and LPMWPC are linked when calibrated with an $\alpha$ source.
+Timing corrections for the LPMWPC are informed by analyzing discrepancies in coincidence timing with the Si-PIN.

-The calculation formula of neutron TOF is as follows:
+The formula for calculating neutron TOF is given as follows:

-where $T_{\alpha}$ is the arrival time for the $\alpha$ events, $L$ is the flight length of neutrons (57.99 m), and $c$ is the velocity of light.
-The energy of a neutron can be obtained from its TOF, in which the relativistic effect should be considered.
+where $T_{\alpha}$ represents the arrival time of alpha events, $L$ denotes the flight length of neutrons, and $c$ signifies the velocity of light.
+The energy possessed by a neutron can be determined from its TOF while considering relativistic effects.